HyeonjunSim/pi-top-battery-status/README.md

 - Displays the battery status of the pi-top battery
 (a laptop based on the raspberry pi, see http://pi-top.com)
 - Gives a warning if capacity is less or equal to 15%
 - Shuts system down if capacity is less or equal to 10%, even if user pi does not respond to warnings
+- Logs all activities in /home/pi/batteryLog.txt

 ![Alt text](screenshot.jpg?raw=true "battery charge")